mdn/content/files/en-us/web/css/css_shapes/from_box_values/index.md

 {{CSSRef}}

-A straightforward way to create a shape is to use a value from the [CSS Box Model](/en-US/docs/Web/CSS/CSS_box_model).
+A straightforward way to create a shape is to use a value from the [CSS Box Model](/en-US/docs/Web/CSS/CSS_box_model) module.
 This article explains how to do this.

 The {{cssxref("box-edge")}} box values allowable as a shape value are: